pgreze/kyper/README.md

 enum class Mode { APPEND, OVERWRITE }
 ```

-with all the expected behaviors we're expecting when using it in our code:
+with all the behaviors we expect when using it in our code:
-- support more than String like File/Path/Enum/etc,
+- supports more data types than just String, i.e. File/Path/Enum/etc
-- mode being an optional parameter,
+- mode being an optional parameter

 and turns it into a command line application powered by Kotlin script.